Get

 Final Thoughts

 The strong smell of cat pee is a challenge most cat owners are familiar with, especially if your cat pees in the wrong places, like your carpet.
-Steam cleaning alone is not an effective way to clean and remove the unpleasant cat urine smell on your carpet and can even worsen it.
-Before steam cleaning, be sure to pre-clean the carpet stain with a cleaning solution and enzymatic solution.
+Steam cleaning alone is not an effective way to clean and remove the unpleasant cat urine smell from your carpet and can even worsen it.
+Before steam cleaning, be sure to pre-clean the carpet stain with a cleaning solution and an enzymatic solution.

 Steam cleaning is a great way to clean your carpet from your cat’s accidents—just be sure to do all the other steps first!
+And do not forget to get down to the root cause of your cat peeing outside of their litter box by getting them checked out by the vet and managing stressors, litter box location, and litter.

 Featured Image Credit: whitejellybeans, Shutterstock